ekiefl/ekiefl.github.io/_posts/miscellaneous/2025-03-09-north-mongolia.md

 In the not too distant past, nearly 100% of Mongolians lived in gers, and traveled nomadically with their livestock, perpetually moving their gers with the change of seasons, conditions, and resource availability.
 Today, many gers are equipped with satellite dishes and solar panels, showcasing the conveniences of modernity knocking on the doorstep of ancient tradition.

 I was taken aback by the sheer chaos of the traffic.
-Faded road paint feebly demaracted lanes, traffic lights were sparse, and where they did exist, they seemed to serve more as suggestions than mandates.
+Faded road paint feebly demarcated lanes, traffic lights were sparse, and where they did exist, they seemed to serve more as suggestions than mandates.

-As a "fix" to Ulaanbaatar's traffic problem, the government had instated police-enforced access restriction at critical bottlenecks in the city traffic flow.
+As a "fix" to Ulaanbaatar's traffic problem, the government had instated police-enforced access restrictions at critical bottlenecks in the city traffic flow.
 This is done by categorizing cars into two groups based on whether the first digit of your license plate number is odd or even.
 If you’ve got the wrong license plate for a given time, you aren't allowed to enter the region of the city.

 Eventually, we made it to our hotel, which would serve as a launch point for the trip, which started the next day.
 With the remainder of the day, our plan was: have a nap, buy supplies for the trip, go to a museum, and get a good night’s rest.